Metrication in the United Kingdom

-British scientists, philosophers and engineers have been at the forefront of the development of metrication – in 1861 a committee of the British Association for Advancement of Science (BAAS), including William Thomson (later Lord Kelvin), James Clerk Maxwell and Joule among its members, defined various electrical units in terms of metric rather than imperial units, and in the 1870s Johnson, Matthey & Co manufactured the international prototype metre and kilogram.
+British scientists, philosophers and engineers have been at the forefront of the development of metrication.
+In 1861 a committee from the British Association for Advancement of Science (BAAS), which members included James Prescott Joule, Lord Kelvin, and James Clerk Maxwell, defined several electrical metric units.
+In the 1870 the international prototype kilogram was manufactured by the British company Johnson, Matthey & Co.

-History
+Foundations for metrication (pre-1962)

-Before 1799
+Pre-1799

 When James VI of Scotland inherited the English throne in 1603, England and Scotland had different systems of measure.
 Superficially the English and the Scots units of measure were similar – many had the same names – but there were differences in their sizes: in particular the Scots pint and gallon were more than twice the size of their English counterparts.
 In 1707, under the Act of Union, the Parliaments of England and Scotland were merged and the English units of measurement became the standard for the whole new Kingdom of Great Britain.
 The practical effect of this was that both systems were used in Scotland, and the Scottish measures remained in common use until the Weights and Measures Act 1824 outlawed them.

 This period marked the Age of Enlightenment, when people started using the power of reason to reform society and advance knowledge.
 Britons played their role in the realm of measurement, laying down practical and philosophical foundations for a decimal system of measurement which were ultimately to provide the building blocks of the metric system.